Miami Herald: Miami Herald Silver Knight Awards

-The Miami Herald Silver Knight Awards is one of the most highly regarded student awards programs in the United States.
-The Awards program recognizes outstanding individuals and leaders who have maintained good grades and have applied their knowledge and talents to contribute service to their schools and communities.
+The Miami Herald Silver Knight Awards is an awards program that recognizes outstanding individuals and leaders who have maintained good grades and contributed service to their schools and communities.
 The Silver Knight Awards program was instituted at the Miami Herald in 1959 by John S. Knight, past publisher of The Miami Herald, founder and editor emeritus of Knight-Ridder Newspapers and winner of the 1968 Pulitzer Prize for Editorial Writing.

 The program is open to high school seniors with a minimum 3.2 GPA (unweighted) in public, charter, private, and parochial schools in Miami-Dade and Broward counties.
 Students may be recognized in one of 15 categories: Art, Athletics, Business, Digital and Interactive (previously New Media), Drama, English and Literature, General Scholarship, Journalism, Mathematics, Music and Dance, Science, Social Science, Speech, Vocational-Technical, and World Languages.
 Each school may only nominate one student per category.

 A panel of independent judges appointed by the Miami Herald for each category interviews the nominees in that category.
 Each panel selects one Silver Knight and three Honorable Mentions in its category for each of the two counties (30 Silver Knights and 90 Honorable Mentions each year).
 The honorees are revealed during the Silver Knight Awards ceremony, televised locally from Miami's James L. Knight Center.
 In 2020, Silver Knights received a $2,000 scholarship, a Silver Knight statue, an AAdvantage 25,000-mile travel certificate and a medallion (from sponsor American Airlines).
 Honorable Mentions each received a $500 scholarship and an engraved plaque.

 Because of the COVID-19 pandemic, the 2020 awards ceremony was live-streamed on May 28 from a video studio at the Miami Herald's newsroom; the nominees attended via Zoom video conference.

 The Silver Knight Awards have been given in Miami-Dade County since 1959 and in Broward County since 1984.
 Silver Knight Awards were given to Palm Beach County students from 1985 through 1990.
-The program is sponsored by organizations with ties to South Florida; the cash awards have been made possible over the years in part by the support of the John S. and James L. Knight Foundation and the Arthur M. Blank Family Foundation (website).
+The program is sponsored by organizations with ties to South Florida; the cash awards have been made possible over the years in part by the support of the John S. and James L. Knight Foundation and the Arthur M. Blank Family Foundation.